vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 specify any command and also add command arguments after it.

 Notes:
-1. You should use interactive jobs for debugging or running short one-off tasks.
-If you need to run something long, submit a batch job instead.
+1. You should use interactive jobs for debugging or running short tasks like launching `jupyter`.
+If you need to run something long, it's better to submit a batch job instead (see below).
 1. When you submit an interactive job, your shell is blocked (by `srun`) until it completes.
 If you terminate `srun`, it will cancel your job.
 Crucially, this means that if you log out of the machine while running an interactive job, the job will terminate (as with regular processes you invoke from the shell).
 You can get around this by either,
     - Using terminal managers e.g. `screen` and `tmux`;
     - Running with `nohup`;
     - Running a batch job instead (preferred).
 See below.

-   The reason the last method is preferred is that interactive jobs run with `srun` may be terminated after running for a few hours due to policy.
 1. You should activate your `conda env` before running an interactive job if you need to run python.
    The shell environment variables will be passed to the process that will run